merenlab/merenlab.org/tutorials/infant-gut/index.md

 Output .......................................: /var/folders/58/mpjnklbs5ql_y2rsgn0cwwnh0000gn/T/tmpz7zrm92p/AA_gene_sequences.fa
 ```

-This simply provides some information about where the Pfams are located, which contigs database is
+This simply provides some information about where the Pfams are located, which {% include ARTIFACT name="contigs-db" text="contigs database" %} is
-being used, as well as the amino acid sequences exported from the contigs database.
+being used, as well as the amino acid sequences exported from the {% include ARTIFACT name="contigs-db" text="contigs database" %}.
 It also lets us
 know that we will be attempting to compute binding frequencies for 2754 *E. faecalis* genes since
-that's how many genes in the contigs database had amino acid sequences.
+that's how many genes in the {% include ARTIFACT name="contigs-db" text="contigs database" %} had amino acid sequences.
 To compute these binding
 frequencies, we will use an InteracDome database of 2375 Pfams that have annotated binding
 frequencies.
 This number comes from the fact that we are using the 'representable' subset of Pfams,
 which *“correspond[s] to domain-ligand interactions that had nonredundant instances across three or